Hridayapoorvam: Plot

 Sandeep initially treats the arrangement with irritation, avoiding interaction with the household.
 Over time, however, the kindness of Haritha and Devika begins to soften him.
-He shares meals with them, listens to stories of Colonel Ravindranath, and witnesses the strength with which they face life’s difficulties.
-Haritha, still shaken by her broken engagement, gradually finds confidence again through Sandeep’s unexpected support.
+He shares meals with them, listens to stories of Colonel Ravindranath, and witnesses the strength with which they face life's difficulties.
+Haritha, still shaken by her broken engagement, gradually finds confidence again through Sandeep's unexpected support.
 Devika, who treats Sandeep like a member of the family, helps him reconcile with the emotions he has long denied.
 Through the course of his time with Haritha, Sandeep begins to develop a fleeting romantic connection with her.
-But, he then realises that Haritha sees her father in him, and that he was wrong to desire any other kind of relationship with her.
+But, he then realises that Haritha sees her father in him and that he was wrong to desire any other kind of relationship with her.
 Therefore, when Jerry urges him to confess his emotions to Haritha, he refuses, and puts an end to the topic.
-In the meanwhile, Devika, the colonel's wife, begins to believe that Sandeep is falling for her.
+In the meanwhile, Devika, begins to believe that Sandeep is falling for her.
 Blindsided by this assumption, Sandeep stays silent, but, as their time together draws to a close, Sandeep clarifies with Devika, that all he feels for her is affection and gratitude.
-Jerry’s antics, along with visits from relatives such as Haritha’s jovial uncle Jacob and Sandeep’s brother-in-law Omanakuttan Panicker, provide lighthearted interludes that contrast with Sandeep’s quiet transformation.
-Through these days, Sandeep begins to recognize that his new heart carries more than life—it carries the Colonel’s love, memories, and bond with his family.
+Jerry's antics, along with visits from relatives such as Haritha's jovial uncle Jacob and Sandeep's brother-in-law Omanakuttan Panicker, provide lighthearted interludes that contrast with Sandeep's quiet transformation.
+Through these days, Sandeep begins to recognize that his new heart carries more than life—it carries the Colonel's love, memories, and bond with his family.

 As he integrates into the household, Sandeep changes from a detached survivor into a man who embraces connection.
 He helps Haritha regain her confidence, encouraging her to pursue her career dreams rather than dwell on her failed marriage proposal.
 In a climactic sequence, he openly admits to Devika that he had been afraid of closeness all his life, and that the heart transplant not only saved his body but also gave him a family he never thought possible.
-Also he asks Jerry to be with him and asks her to join his business as a manager.
+Also he asks Jerry to be with him and asks him to join his business as a manager.
 The film concludes with Haritha preparing for a new beginning—leaving behind her past and stepping forward with hope.
 Devika, smiling through tears, accepts Sandeep as part of her family.
 In the final scene, Sandeep returns to manage his hotel with Jerry, but has an unexpected encounter with a woman who he thinks is his destined true love, leaving a sense of hope and happiness.